oliverheilig/LeafletPano/README.md

 <img src="https://github.com/oliverheilig/LeafletPano/blob/master/doc/LeafletPano.png?raw=true" alt="LeafletPano" />

-See http://linda-carolina-heilig-photography.de/panoramas/ for some sample images view https://github.com/oliverheilig/LeafletPano/wiki for the technique behind.
+See http://oliverheilig.github.io/plutopano/ or  http://linda-carolina-heilig-photography.de/panoramas/ for some sample images view https://github.com/oliverheilig/LeafletPano/wiki for the technique behind.

 How to use: